 The Radiant Cut is a trendy option amongst people looking to buy an engagement ring without having to opt for the most obvious choices out there.
 While the round brilliant cut and the princess cut are the most famous diamond shapes that people opt for when they buy engagement rings and many other types of jewelry, there are also many people looking for something a little different.
 Your relationship is unique and so should your ring be.
 This is a particular reason why the radiant cut is popular, so let’s take a closer look at what you should know about this diamond shape.

 An Overview Of The Radiant Cut Diamond Shape

 This diamond shape first became popular in the 1980s.
 It was first introduced to the world in 1977 and was designed by Henry Grossbard.
 The idea of the Radiant cut diamond shape was to combine the most perfect features that could be observed in the round brilliant cut and, at the same time, the Emerald cut.
-This brought about one of the finest diamond shapes that are currently known to exist.
+This brought about

 These diamonds are beautiful, but you need to make sure you take some minimum buying criteria into your mind, or you could end up with a diamond that is not as exquisite as you hoped.
 The color of a Radiant cut diamond should be rated at least H for best quality.
 A higher color grade is not necessary but can be beneficial.
 It is important to consider the minimum clarity rating of a Radiant cut diamond to be at least SI1 or SI2.
 Higher grades will offer better fire and brilliance.
 It is quite difficult to provide an accurate overview of the cut quality regarding the Radiant cut.
 It is usually a good idea to opt for a Radiant cut with no cutlet, a very thin girdle, a depth between 61% and 67%, and a table between 61% and 69%.